rhodes351/ASR_26_RTW/README.md

 -pcd-epi-productivity - A .do file with code to analyze state-level labor productivity (Table S3 in the Online Supplement)

-The raw data files and do-files used to create the dataset can be found in the "Data/create_cbpco_panel" folder.
+The do-file used to create the pooled CBP analysis panel dataset can be found in the "Data/create_cbpco_panel" folder.

 For questions about these files, please contact Alec Rhodes (aprhodes@purdue.edu)